raspishake/rsudp/docs/installing.rst

 .. note::
     You can run :bash:`uname -m` to check your computer's architecture.

-You are now ready to proceed to the next section, settings_.
+You are now ready to proceed to the next section, :ref:`settings`.

 Updating
 ---------------------------------